-For those who take DMT orally, it can lead to diarrhea, nausea and vomiting as well.
+For those who take DMT, it can lead to diarrhea, nausea, and vomiting as well.
 Any of these effects can last as long as several days or weeks following the person’s DMT trip.

 There are risks to abusing DMT, which most people are not aware of when they try it for the first time.
-For people who have heart conditions, the increase in heart rate and blood pressure can be particular concerning.
-It is also possible for some people to have seizures, lose muscle control and experience confusion.
+People with heart conditions can experience side effects.
+These can include an increase in heart rate and blood pressure.
+Some people might experience seizures, loss of muscle control, and experience confusion.

 Using DMT may be an exciting trip for some people, but it is not without its dangers.
 Some experts have even said that it can cause people to fall into a coma or suffer from cardiac arrest.
 Continued use is likely to result in persistent psychosis.

-Using DMT can result in higher levels than normal of the neurotransmitter, serotonin, in the brain.
+Using DMT can cause an increase in the neurotransmitter, serotonin, in the brain.
 This can cause a life-threatening condition that is known as serotonin syndrome.
-People who use this drug while taking an antidepressant such as an MAIO have a higher risk of serotonin syndrome.
+This risk can also increase if you are using DMT and using an antidepressant such as an MAIO.

 Serotonin syndrome can cause serious symptoms, including: